chin-rcip/CRITERIA/README.md

 **Created date**: 2021-04-19

-**Last update**: 2022-11-17
+**Last update**: 2023-11-15

-**Contact**: For questions or comments regarding CRITERIA, please consult the [Issues](https://github.com/chin-rcip/CRITERIA/issues) section (and open an Issue if it is relevant) or contact us by email at the following address: [pch.RCIP-CHIN.pch@canada.ca](mailto:pch.RCIP-CHIN.pch@canada.ca) with "CRITERIA" in the subject line.
+**Contact**: For questions or comments regarding CRITERIA, please consult the [Issues](https://github.com/chin-rcip/CRITERIA/issues) section (and open an Issue if it is relevant) or contact us by email at the following address: [rcip-chin@pch.gc.ca](mailto:rcip-chin@pch.gc.ca) with "CRITERIA" in the subject line.

 - [Main Use](#main-use)
 - [Context](#context)